mercarto95/iptv_player/README.md

 # iptv_player
 Browse &amp; stream your IPTV channels, movies and series easily.
 Pick up any item and enjoy watching!

-The App gives you ability to store the channels list in your local machine, and that make the app avoid going through the login-server each time you watch the tv.
+The App gives you ability to store the channels list in your local machine, that gives the app ability to avoid going through the login-server each time you watch the tv.
 This make the app launchs and runs in a very fast way.

 The app gives you ability to change the audio tracks or subtitles at any time in a fast way.